luminpdf/luminsign-docs/README.md

-# Luminsign Developer Docs
+# Website

-Luminsign provides a fully compliant digital signature flow, that can be integrated with your Web or mobile application in minutes.

-View the [Luminsign Docs](https://luminpdf.github.io/luminsign-docs/) online at [https://luminpdf.github.io/luminsign-docs/](https://luminpdf.github.io/luminsign-docs/).
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation

-This website is built using Docusaurus 2.

 ```
 $ yarn